 Our services include:

-- Hanna Perkins School: State-chartered kindergarten, preschool, parent/toddler program and EPIC Early Learning for children with autism Autism Spectrum Disorders.
+- Hanna Perkins School: State-chartered kindergarten, preschool, and parent/toddler program with autism integration offered in every classroom.

 - Hadden Clinic for Children & Families: Mental health assessment, counseling and therapy from birth to 18, and for new moms struggling with postpartum depression.